 4. Explore New Digital Tools

-Dive into new digital tools!
-Start with our free Tools for Teachers Guides—the Digital Media book and Writing Tools book.
+Dive into new digital tools starting with our free Tools for Teachers Guides—the Digital Media book and Writing Tools book.
 There is also a book of STEM tools to check out.
 These free guides feature some of the best stuff out there for innovative tech-oriented teachers.

 Next, explore digital fare like these choices which are guaranteed to get your attention: